maratbn/RainbowPayPress/rainbowpaypress/readme.txt

   shortcode.
 * Fixed bug with resetting configuration settings to empty strings.
 * Shortcode syntax has changed.
 Instead of specifying the cost amount and description of each item in the shortcode, now only a pre-configured item handle is specified.
+Upon upgrading, users will need to manually create the appropriate item records in the Items configuration, and to update their shortcodes to include handles to their items.

 = 2.3.0 =
 * For better reliability and better server-side performance, loading the plugin's JavaScript logic